fastify/fastify-multipart/README.md

 fastify.post('/', async function (req, reply) {
   // process a single file
   // also, consider that if you allow to upload multiple files
-  // but handle only one the promise will never fulfill const data = await req.file()
+  // you must consume all files othwise the promise will never fulfill const data = await req.file()

   data.file // stream
+  data.fields // other parsed parts
   data.fieldname
   data.filename
   data.encoding